 - Fill the shells with this mixture.
-Set the nicest pieces of crab meat on top and serve.
+Put the nicest pieces of crab meat on top and serve.

 In addition to the white crabmeat, females contain roe, also known as red coral.
-Not everyone is wild about the roe, but it is actually delicious, if a bit rich.
-You can add this to the crab mixture, or you could serve it on the side by mixing it with mayonnaise to create a dressing.
+Not everyone is wild about the roe, but it is actually delicious if a bit rich.
+You can add this to the crab mixture or serve it on the side by mixing it with mayonnaise to create a dressing.

-You will never get enough meat from a crab to completely fill the shell; therefore, I fill it out with shrimp.
-This way, you won't have to worry about having a generously filled crab.
+You will never get enough meat from a crab to completely fill the shell; therefore, I add shrimp.
+This way, you won't have to worry about not having a generously filled crab.

 Removing crabmeat is a lot of work.
 After a meal, I clean the crab shells so I can reuse them.
 Then, for a quick meal, I make the filling with canned crabmeat or fresh lump crabmeat, and the entire dish is ready in 15 minutes.